L0615T1C5-216AC-9437/silentium-cn/README.md

 ![CI](https://github.com/L0615T1C5-216AC-9437/silentium-cn/workflows/CI/badge.svg)
 ### Description
 silentium, `/block` people who are annoying or douche's.
+When you block a player, said player does not receive any of your messages.
+Messages sent by the blocked player will appear as \[name]: \<Blocked Message>

 Warning: This may conflict with mods that take over chat.
 Examples: [BCL](https://github.com/L0615T1C5-216AC-9437/betterChatLimit) / [PG13](https://github.com/L0615T1C5-216AC-9437/PG13)